The Essential Guide to AGD Credits for Dental Implants

 By choosing AGD PACE-accredited courses, you’re not just learning new techniques; you’re aligning yourself with a recognized standard of excellence.
 This commitment has a ripple effect.
 It builds trust with your patients, who see that you are dedicated to staying at the forefront of your field.
 It also strengthens your practice by allowing you to offer more advanced, in-demand services with predictability and skill.
 Ultimately, these credits represent more than just hours in a classroom or lab.
 They represent a tangible step toward becoming a more capable and confident clinician, ready to handle complex cases and deliver exceptional results.
 The professional recognition and clinical skills you gain are assets that will serve you throughout your entire career, opening doors to new opportunities and a deeper sense of professional fulfillment.

-Gain Professional Recognition and Fellowship
+Stand Out with Professional Recognition and Fellowship

 Earning AGD PACE-accredited CE credits is a clear mark of quality that’s recognized across the entire dental field.
 It shows your peers and patients that you are dedicated to advanced learning and maintaining high standards of care.
 When you complete an intensive program like our Mini Residency in Dental Implantology and Prosthodontics, you earn credits that are accepted by most state boards, helping you meet licensure requirements while gaining specialized skills.
 This commitment to continuing education can also put you on the path toward prestigious achievements like the AGD Fellowship (FAGD) and Mastership (MAGD) awards.
 These distinctions are a powerful way to set yourself apart and demonstrate your expertise in the profession.